superseriousbusiness/gotosocial/docs/getting_started/installation/metal.md

 The above options assume you're using SQLite as your database.
 If you want to use Postgres instead, see [here](../../configuration/database.md) for the config options.

+!!! info "Optional configuration"

+    There are many other configuration options documented in the config.yaml file, which you can use to further customize the behavior of your GoToSocial instance.
+These use sensible defaults where possible, so you don't necessarily need to make any changes to them right now, but here are a few you may be interested in:

+    - `instance-languages`: array of [BCP47 language tags](https://en.wikipedia.org/wiki/IETF_language_tag) which determines the preferred languages of your instance.
+    - `media-remote-cache-days`: number of days to keep remote media cached in storage.
+    - `smtp-*`: settings to allow your GoToSocial instance to connect to an email server and send notification emails.

+    If you decide to set/change any of these variables later on, be sure to restart your GoToSocial instance after making the changes.

 ## Run the Binary

 You can now run the binary.